hannah-smith0/PythonSimplex/README.md

 When the final matrix has been obtained, determine the final basic solutions.
 This will give the maximum value for the objective function and the values of the variables where this maximum occurs

 Using our tableau above, our solutions are `x1 = 10 ÷ 5 = 2`, `x2 = 6 ÷ 1 = 6`, `f = 21000 ÷ 15 = 1400`.
 This means our maximum profit is $1400.
 We can confirm this by checking against the original equation – if we make 2 desks and 6 chairs (which will fulfill our constrain of having at least 3 times as many chairs as desks) we will have `400x1 + 100x2` or `400×2 + 100 × 6 = 800 + 600 = 1400`.

+## Sources
+1. Background info on the Simplex https://web.stanford.edu/group/sisl/k12/optimization/MO-unit3-pdfs/
+1. Ideas for how to display the Simplex tableau https://notebook.community/infimath/optimization-method/Simplex%20Tableau%20in%20Python
+1. Information on Simplex in Python tools https://realpython.com/linear-programming-python/#linear-programming-examples
+1. The simplex and pivot algorithms [CLRS] Coreman, T. and Leiserson, C. and Rivest, R. and Stein, C. Linear Programming, Chapter 29